Sangni Fort: History

-The fort was built in the Sikh Period (1799–1849).
-This area came under Sandhawalia Jat ruler Maharaja Ranjit Singh in 1814.
+The fort was built in the Mughal Period (1599–1649).
 It was built to control the area and to facilitate tax collection.
-The British made this area part of Bewal.
+Following the decline of Mughal power in the Potohar region, the area came under the control of the local Gakhars.
+Despite fierce resistance from the Gakhars, this area eventually came under the control of Sandhawalia Jat ruler Maharaja Ranjit Singh in 1814.
+The British later made this area part of Bewal.
 Gradually the fort lost its importance and became obscure.
-The keepers of a nearby obscure shrine moved the shrine to this fort.
+The keepers of a nearby obscure Sufi shrine moved the shrine to this fort.

-The fort is in good condition with intact walls but the inside is altered and decorated due to the presence of the shrine of Sahibzada Abdul Hakeem.
+The fort is in good condition with intact walls but the inside is altered and decorated due to the presence of the Sufi shrine of Sahibzada Abdul Hakeem.